City Network expands to the Middle East

 “Across the Middle East, companies and organisations are looking at flexible and scalable IT-infrastructure solutions that can help them to elevate their business.
 Therefore, I am really excited that we are launching City Cloud in the market, providing an infrastructure that helps companies to leverage the full potential of the digitalisation”, Eyad Saleh concludes.

-City Network is a leading provider of IT infrastructure services.
+City Network is a leading global supplier of IT-infrastructure cloud services based on OpenStack.